Magento 2 is...

 B2B stands for Business To Business and as its name suggests offers a further set of functionality aimed at merchants that sell directly to other businesses, rather than to end consumers.

-Whilst it is marketed as a separate 'edition' it is actually just a further add-on to Magento Commerce (or Commerce Cloud).
+While it is marketed as a separate 'edition', it is just a further add-on to Magento Commerce (or Commerce Cloud).

 Languages & Frameworks

-Whilst the primary language of the Magento codebase is PHP, there are many other languages and frameworks that are utilised:
+While the primary language of the Magento codebase is PHP, many other languages and frameworks are utilised: